Lorne Malvo: 2007

 Malvo then moves into a remote cabin listening to a police scanner to monitor Lester's interactions with the police.
 Malvo also breaks into the car of FBI agents Pepper and Budge to get their credentials and to call FBI headquarters to cancel their requested backup.
 He then visits a local car dealership and steals a car resembling the FBI car, taking the salesman hostage.
 Malvo then waits outside the police station and trails Lester when the agents drive him home.
 While Pepper and Budge stand guard outside Lester's house, Malvo's car pulls up in front of them.
 They go to see who is inside the vehicle and see that the salesman is driving, with his hands duct-taped to the steering wheel.
 Malvo then approaches them from behind, shooting and killing them both.

 Malvo then breaks into Lester's home and steps on a hidden beartrap, severely damaging his left leg.
 Lester then fires a shot at Malvo, but misses.
 Lester then tries to shoot again but his gun jams and he goes back to the bathroom.
 Malvo then leaves, and steals the FBI's car to get back to his cabin.
 When he arrives, Gus Grimly, who was waiting after spotting him leaving the cabin earlier in the day, confronts Malvo and shoots him point blank in the chest several times.
-Severely bleeding, Malvo coughs up blood and wickedly smiles at Gus before the latter delivers the killing shot to his head.
-Gus calls Molly, and the two reconcile next to Malvo's body, knowing they finally stopped him.
+Severely bleeding, Malvo coughs up blood and accepts that the game is up, following his philosophy of survival of the fittest and simply laughs before Gus fatally shoots him in the face.

 Gus is commended for bravery for his role in bringing down Malvo.
 While investigating his cabin, Molly discovers Malvo's collection of tapes, which feature recorded conversations with those Malvo has convinced to commit murder.
 One of them is a recording of the phone call Lester made to Malvo after Pearl's murder, at long last providing proof of Lester's guilt.

 Two weeks later, Lester attempts to flee the law by using a snowmobile in the woods.
 However, he crashes and attempts to run across a frozen lake, which he falls through and dies in, finally avenging those both he and Malvo killed.